Yes, we're a little loco · Open Source · MIT License

 Deceptively simple.

-A query comes in, the router classifies it, the matching adapter loads onto the base model, and the response goes out.
+A query comes in, the router picks an adapter, Ollama loads the matching model, and the response goes out.
 No orchestration frameworks.
 No agent graphs.
 No PhD required.
 Whether this simplicity is a strength or a limitation is what we're here to find out.

 Your Query